 Many homeschoolers I know are risk-averse.
-When you’re raising a family on one middle-class income things can get a little tight financially and so you don’t want to take any unnecessary risks that may hurt the checking account.
+When you’re raising a family on one middle-class income finances can get a little tight.
+You don’t want to take any unnecessary risks that may hurt the checking account.

-That may mean buying the same curriculum every year even if your kids hate it because at least you know they’re “learning what they’re supposed to learn”.
-Perhaps it means that when an enrichment opportunity arises that may stretch the budget you avoid it because you don’t want to waste money on something your kids won’t like.
+That may mean buying the same curriculum every year even if your kids hate it.
+This way, at least you know they’re “learning what they’re supposed to learn”.
+When an enrichment opportunity arises that may stretch the budget you avoid it.
+You don’t want to waste money on something your kids won’t like.

 Don’t be afraid to take a calculated risk.
-If your child wants to study swamp rats all year, find a way to incorporate as many different subjects as possible into their learning.
+If your child wants to study swamp rats all year, find a way to incorporate swamp rats into your schooling.
 It may mean throwing out your curriculum but it also means that your kid will love learning all year long.

 Have a vision for the future

 Some homeschool parents are great at setting goals.
 Others, take homeschooling on a day-by-day basis.
 Goals are great.
 Plans are great.
-What you really need is a vision of the future.
+What you need is a vision of the future.

-Having a checklist of things you want to accomplish this school year is not a vision.
-A vision is long term and may not have any measurable goals.
-Vision is long-term and your plans and checklists are what help you to accomplish your vision.
+Having a checklist of things you want to do this school year is not a vision.
+A vision is long-term and may not have any measurable goals.
+Vision is long-term and your plans and checklists are what help you to do your vision.

 Use setbacks as an opportunity to learn

 Don’t let those setbacks stop you from homeschooling.
-If you need to take a year off and only teach reading, writing, and arithmetic because of health issues don’t be afraid to do that.
-Maybe you or your spouse are having employment problems so you need to shift the schooling to the evening, roll with it.
+If health issues arise, take a year off and only teach reading, writing, and arithmetic.
+If you or your spouse are having employment problems shift the schooling to the evening.
+Roll with it.

-Use those setbacks to reassess and come up with a plan to deal with it should the problem arise in the future.
-Ultimately, your kids will learn from the situation because they’ll be watching you to see how you deal with the situation.
+Use those setbacks to reassess and come up with a plan to deal with problems in the future.
+Your kids will learn from the situation.
+They’ll be watching you see how you deal with the situation.